How to steward our healing!

 Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.
 1 Peter 5:8 (NKJV)

-We must have an understanding that our healing is 100% by God’s grace which is His undeserved, unmerited favor.
+We must have an understanding that our healing is 100% by God’s grace which is His undeserved, unearned, unmerited favor.
 We aren’t under the law but grace!
 If we don’t understand it is by His grace that we are healed, we will always refer back to the law in order to do something to get our healing or retain it.
 Or we may think we deserve it or we are worthy because we have kept His law i.e. God’s rules and regulations or Ten Commandments.

 We are not worthy of receiving healing based on our works or performance but by His grace according to the finished work of Jesus Christ on the cross.
 There is a difference between not deserving and being unworthy.
 Jesus took what we deserved and we get what He deserves.
 The enemy will use both truth or lies to get what he wants.
-But he over plays the truth i.e. you didn’t deserve your healing (which is true) but then he tells us why based on our works or our behavior (how bad we are).
+But he over plays the truth i.e. you didn’t deserve your healing (which is true) but then he tells us why based on our works or our behavior (how bad we are) which is a lie.
 If we come into agreement with the lies and the voice of the enemy based on our performance, we can lose our healing.

 We see in Matthew 15:21 – 28 that Jesus didn’t respond to the Gentile woman until she came to Him based on His mercy alone and not by pretending to be a deserving Jew.
 We must come to Him based on His merits and His works then we get what we need.
 Many people who don’t retain their healing are afraid to come back for prayer related to shame.
 But there isn’t any shame.
 We need to come back to Jesus who is the source of our healing and learn how to walk in healing and health.

 Another tactic the enemy uses is fear.
 Fear of death is the master fear from which all other fears stem but Jesus has defeated the devil and death (Hebrews 2:14-15; 2 Timothy 1:10; Psalm 116).
 Satan wants us to be afraid that the sickness will come back.
-Very often the enemy will come back with lying symptoms to make us think that either we weren’t healed or the sickness and disease has come back again.
+Very often the enemy will come back with lying symptoms to make us think that either we weren’t healed or the sickness and disease has come back again (Nahum 1:9).
 Sometimes these symptoms are just the body getting rid of the disease.

 We need to stand on what God has said about our healing (1 Peter 2:24).
 We need to believe and declare Nahum 1:9 that the affliction will not come back.
 We need to remember how much God loves us and declare that He hasn’t given us a spirit of fear (2 Timothy 1:7).
 Don’t partner with fear.
 Fear opens the door to the enemy and hinders our faith.
 We must guard our heart and mind (Philippians 4:6-7; Proverbs 4:23) against allowing fear in and cast down any thoughts that don’t line up with what God says in His Word.